onelogin/onelogin-python-aws-assume-role/README.md

 If you plan to execute the script several times over different Accounts/Roles of the user and you want to cache the SAMLResponse, set the --cache-saml option

+By default in order to select Account/Role, the list will be ordered by account ids.
+Enable the --role_order option to list by role name instead.

 For more info execute:

 ```sh